How to use URL parameters

 .

 .
-From this URL we store only referrer.com
+From this URL we store example.com

-as the referrer and we keep referrer.com/search
+as the referrer and keep example.com/search